HM-41

 The HM-41 has been offered for export, but no country is known to be using it except Iran.

 Development

 A wheeled self-propelled version was reported to be under development.
 The first prototype was finished in 2011.

 In 2012, Iran unveiled laser guided Basir 155 mm artillery shells which were tested by an HM 41 howitzer.
+In 2017, a new version of the Iranian-made 155mm self-propelled howitzer dubbed (Ashura) is based on a 6x6 IVECO Trakker truck chassis using the same HM-41 towed howitzer mounted at the rear of the truck.